School of Medicine

 Clinical Assistant Professor, Psychiatry and Behavioral Sciences

 Bio Dr. Zein received her dual bachelor?s degrees in Anthropology and Physiological Science at UCLA and worked initially as a healthcare consultant, developing programs that improve healthcare access for vulnerable populations.
 She returned to school to pursue a Masters in Public Health at Johns Hopkins University, where she further developed her interests in the intersection of medicine and broader social-cultural themes, particularly the impact on mental health.
-She worked with the International Rescue Committee in Baltimore to help address the acculturation and psychological stress the Baltimore refugee population faced in resettlement.
+Her research foci were disaster response interventions for physical and mental health and the impact of the built environment on public health.
+During her masters, she worked with the International Rescue Committee in Baltimore to help address the acculturation and psychological stress the Baltimore refugee population faced in resettlement.

 Bio Dr. Michael Zeineh received a B.S. in Biology at Caltech in 1995 and obtained his M.D.-Ph.D. from UCLA in 2003.
 After internship also at UCLA, he went on to radiology residency and neuroradiology fellowship both at Stanford.
 He has been an assistant professor of radiology since 2010.
 Combining clinical acumen in neuroradiology with advanced MRI acquisition and image processing as well as histologic validation, Dr. Zeineh hopes to advance the care of patients with neurodegenerative disorders.
 In particular, he is interested in Alzheimer's disease, sports-related mild traumatic brain injury, and chronic fatigue syndrome.
 Additionally, he is specifically interested and has over 20 years of experience studying hippocampal anatomy and pathology.